viktorrudometkin/Burramys/README.md

 Burramys is a news reader for Android.

-It is basen on "Flym" (master branch on 25/04/2017) and "Sparse rss".
+It is based on "Flym" (master branch on 25/04/2017) and "Sparse rss".